 Data Collection and Analysis

-Throughout this report a numerical model is used to simulate the temperature changes in a Li-Ion battery, this model is governed by the heat conduction equation.
+A numerical model is used to simulate the temperature changes in a Li-Ion battery, this model is governed by the heat conduction equation.
 Although the model is based on the fundamental heat equation it does not completely replicate the cell changes in reality.
 However, research conducted through experimentation processes is much more time consuming and susceptible to errors, therefore, numerical simulation provides a suitable alternative.
 Additionally, the computational model allows for easy changes in input parameters and initial conditions such as ambient temperature which are much more difficult to control in reality.
 Overall, the model provides sufficiently accurate data while also being efficient and simple to utilise.

 Description of Methodology